sebdixon/data-science/README.md

-<b>Submissions for the Methods of Data Science module for my maths degree.</b>
+Submissions for the Methods of Data Science module for my maths degree.

 Project 1 Grade: 94%